DevHammad0/physical-ai-robotics-textbook/docs/intro.md

 ## How to Use This Textbook

-1. **Sequential Learning**: Modules are designed to build upon each other
+1. **Sequential Learning**: Chapters are designed to build upon each other
 2. **Hands-On Examples**: Each lesson includes practical code examples
 3. **Interactive Queries**: Use the chatbot to ask questions about any content
 4. **Text Selection**: Highlight any text and ask the AI assistant for clarification